Personal Statement: do's and don't's

 On the other hand, it is important to be discerning with the examples you choose to discuss.
 As problematic as it is to devote the whole personal statement to just one topic, it is far worse to simply list 20 things that interest you without elaborating further.
 The answer lies somewhere between these two extremes.
 What is most sensible is to select four or five key areas of interest and discuss each in a moderate amount of depth, given the space available.

-Simply listing your interests tells the admissions tutors nothing about why you are interested in those areas, what your ideas are and how you think.
-It makes more sense to discuss these interests further, as this will provide an excellent basis for the start of a discussion at interview.
+Simply listing your interests tells the admissions tutors nothing about why you are interested in those areas, what your ideas are or how you think.
+It makes more sense to explore these interests further, as this will provide an excellent basis for the start of a discussion at interview.
 If you can draw comparisons between the areas you choose to discuss, this is even better.

 Fear the unknown